tb0ied/project-notes/README.md

 Internal links
 Here are some cool things we can make with markdown:           p tag

-Dictionaries
-Documentation
-To do lists                       ul tag
-Articles
-Recipes
-Instructions/Guides

--Requirements
-##Your site should exist at https://USERNAME.github.io/reading-notes/
-The “source” for your site should be a README.md file, written with Markdown On the main page:
--Explain “growth mindset” in your own words
-Include 3 reminders to yourself of how to keep yourself in a growth mindset -Utilize at least 5 different features of Markdown to structure your page Be sure to introduce yourself, and include a link to your GitHub portfolio page Stretch Goals
 -Beef up your profile page!
 Add an image, a bio, contact info… as much as you feel comfortable including.
 Remember, this page will act as a showcase of your developer skills, so make it look great!

 S-ubmission Instructions